Clastify logo

 Natural gasGas0.0391.0×

-Energy density by itself doesn’t tell you whether a fuel is “best”.
-You also have to think about the device efficiency, availability, safety, environmental impact, storage pressure or temperature, cost, and the useful form of the output energy.
+Energy density by itself doesn’t tell you which fuel is “best”.
+Device efficiency, availability, safety, environmental impact, storage pressure or temperature, cost, and the useful form of the output energy all matter too.

 In calculations, start by finding the total input energy required, including efficiency if the question gives it.
 Then divide by the energy released per unit volume.
-Watch the powers of ten here: this topic jumps quickly between joules, megajoules and gigajoules.
+Watch the powers of ten: this topic jumps quickly between joules, megajoules and gigajoules.

 Were those notes helpful?